The Bankrate promise

 If your car is older and not worth much, you may decide comprehensive or collision insurance is not worth the cost.
 To help decide if you need one or both coverages, determine the market value of your car and compare that value to the cost of coverage.
-If your car were totaled, the insurance company would only pay the fair market value minus any existing damage and your deductible.
+If your car were totaled, the auto insurance company would only pay the fair market value minus any existing damage and your deductible.
 Many experts use a general rule of thumb, where if the cost of annual premiums is 10% or more than the payout you would receive, it may not be worth paying for full coverage.

 Frequently asked questions

 Is it better to have comprehensive or collision insurance?

 Comprehensive and collision cover different scenarios, so one is not better than the other.
 If you are not required to carry both coverages, you can choose to carry both or just one depending on your needs.
 Collision coverage could pay if you hit another car or object, or if someone else hits your car.
 Comprehensive covers non-collision events, including vandalism, theft, fire and weather events.